dcooney/wordpress-plugin-installer/README.md

 ### Display
-Next you need to build an array of plugin slugs and pass the array to the `Connekt_Plugin_Installer` Class for display.
+Next, you need to build an array of plugin slugs and pass the array to the `Connekt_Plugin_Installer` Class for display.

 ```php
 $plugin_array = array(